adulau/mastodon-markdown-archive/README.md

         Whether or not to exclude reblogs -exclude-replies
-        Whether or not exclude replies to other users -limit int
+        Whether or not exclude replies to other users -filename string
+        Template for post filename
+  -limit int
-        Maximum number of posts to fetch (default 40, maximum 40) -max-id string
+        Maximum number of posts to fetch (default 40) -max-id string
         Fetch posts lesser than this id
   -min-id string